matigramirez/Parsec/README.md

 }
 ```

+NOTE: The FileIndex dictionary key is the file's relative path, for episodes below Episode 8, "world/2.svmap" should work just fine,
+but in Episode 8 the main folder was renamed to "data", so the key in that case is "data/world/2.svmap".

-Create data or patch from a directory
+#### Create data or patch from a directory

 ```cs
 // Create patch data